ErikFortune/fgv/libraries/ts-json/docs/ts-json.jsoneditorstate._constructor_.md

 </td><td>

-The  that apply to this rule.
+The [editor options](./ts-json.ijsoneditoroptions.md) that apply to this rule.

 </td></tr>